Photochemistry process involves the initiation of a chemical reaction through the absorption of a photon by an atom or molecule.

-Problem.
-A monochromatic light is incident on solution of 0.05 molar concentration of an absorbing substance.
+Q.1.
+A monochromatic light is an incident on the solution of 0.05 molar concentration of an absorbing substance.
 The intensity of the radiation is reduced to one-fourth of the initial value after passing through 10 cm length of the solution.
 Calculate the molar extinction coefficient of the substance.

 Sol.
 From bear Lambert law

 2 × 0.3010 = 0.5 ∈

 ∈ = 1.204 dm3 mol–1 cm–1

 Q.2.
 A substance when dissolved in water at 10–3 M concentration absorbs 10 percent of incident radiation in a path of 1 cm length.
 What should be the concentration of the solution in order to absorb go percent of the same solution?

 Sol. ∵ 10% absorbed then 90% transmitted

 ∵ 90% absorbed then 10% transmitted